Working with Indicators in the Architecture Repository

 list of software applications

-Now we are going to define a color indicator for maintenance cost.
+Now, we will define a color indicator for maintenance cost.

 Defining an Indicator